AITrekker/MCP-Demo/README.md

 A responsive web interface that provides:
 - Model selection from available Ollama models
 - Toggle switch for enabling/disabling tools
-- Pattern-based routing to appropriate MCP tools
+- **LLM-based intelligent tool routing** - Uses the selected LLM to analyze user queries and determine which tool to use
+- Automatic parameter extraction from natural language queries
-- Fallback to LLM for general queries
+- Fallback to LLM for general queries that don't require tools
 - Clear attribution of response sources (Tool vs LLM)

+The new intelligent routing system understands various ways users might request tool functionality:
+- "What's the weather like in Paris?" → Weather tool
+- "Can you tell me the current time in Tokyo?" → Time tool
+- "How do I learn Python?" → LLM response

 ## Getting Started